sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ### Assign the pipeline to a check

-To use the `reduce_alerts` pipeline, list it in a check definition's [pipelines array][14].
+To use the `reduce_alerts` pipeline, list it in a check definition's pipelines array.
-This example uses the `check_cpu` check created in [Monitor server resources with checks][13]).
 All the observability events that the check produces will be processed according to the pipeline's workflows.

-Assign your `reduce_alerts` pipeline to the `check_cpu` check to receive Slack alerts when the CPU usage of your system reaches the specific thresholds set in the check command.
+In this example, assign your `reduce_alerts` pipeline to the `check_cpu` check to receive Slack alerts when the CPU usage of your system reaches the specific thresholds set in the check command.

 To open the check definition in your text editor, run: